Code-Institute-Submissions/greek-beaches-memory-game/README.md

 ### Known Bugs

-- When you find all the matches at 0 seconds, it shows both modals.
-Tried to fix it with if statements but did not work.
+- When you find all the matches at 1 second left, it shows both modals.

+    I fixed this by putting the 'clearInterval(interval);' outside of the 'setTimeout' in the winGame function.
+- The cards flip too fast on mobile.

+    I fixed this by inserting the following variable:

+    let isMobile = window.matchMedia("only screen and (max-width: 1025px)").matches

+    and writing an if statement with it from line 116.
-- You do not see the background slide clearly on the buttons on mobile.
+- You do not see the background slide clearly on the buttons on mobile, because it is a hover effect.

 ## Deployment